 - You will likely have swelling over the area of the infrapatellar bursa.

-- Symptoms may be similar to that of jumper’s knee or patellar tendonitis with pain just below the kneecap.
+- Symptoms may be similar to that of jumper’s knee (patellar tendinopathy) with pain just below the kneecap.

 What is infra-patellar bursitis?